Permission Management

 - Project roles are assigned to members and define rights the users have within a project.
 They grant access to different actions available within the project.

-- Basic roles which allow simple view, edit and delete access to access controlled objects like analysis profiles or external credentials.
+- Basic roles which allow simple view, edit and delete access to access controlled objects like analysis profiles or external accounts.
 In the following the three different role types and corresponding permissions are explained in detail.

 # Global Roles